Minimally Invasive Knee Replacement | Naples, South Florida

 Recent advancements in knee surgery have given surgeons a new method for treating patients suffering from extremely debilitating conditions, such as osteoarthritis of the knee.
 Gender-specific knee replacements, as well as custom-fit knee replacements, offer patients a knee prosthetic that feels more like their original knee, allowing for increased range of motion, greater stability, and an increased prosthetic lifespan.
 Additionally, MAKOplasty®, a minimally invasive partial knee replacement procedure, allows patients to almost completely forgo the recovery period and return to their active lifestyle sometimes in less than a week.

-The innovative MAKOplasty® Robotic Arm Interactive Orthopedic System allows surgeons to create precisely fitted custom implants tailored to each patient's unique needs.
+The innovative MAKOplasty® Robotic Arm Interactive Orthopaedic System allows surgeons to create precisely fitted custom implants tailored to each patient's unique needs.
 Using 3D imaging technology, the patient's joint is precisely measured to create a custom insert that replicates the original bone.
 Recovery time is significantly decreased and the implant behaves more like the original joint due to its scientifically precise custom fit.

 Total knee replacement is indicated for patients who have not responded favorably to more conservative treatments, such as RICE (Rest, Ice, Compression, and Elevation), physical therapy, or pain medication.
 Cortisone injections into the knee, intended to reduce inflammation and pain in the knee joint, may not have lasting benefits for all patients.
 Other patients may even undergo arthroscopic surgery to remove floating debris in the joint without sufficiently reducing knee pain.
 In these cases, knee replacement is indicated.